Listen to sound files on CD Baby & iTunes

 When I say "Mimi + More" I am implying that this CD was not only created by me, but also by these deeply felt influences who had been a part of my musical and spiritual journey until the CD's release in 2009: Patrick Parson of Ballet Creole (culture, song, dance and drumming of Trinidad and the Ivory Coast), workshops with David Thiaw (drumming and culture of Senegal), workshop with Fred Dunyo (culture, song, drum and dance of Ghana), visiting master Djembe drummers from the Ivory Coast (culture, song, and drumming) hosted by Ballet Creole, workshops with COBA (Collective of Black Artists) (song, drum, dance and culture), Dr. George Blake (folk songs and stories from Jamaica and and his own stories including a story he had written about Harriet Tubman), Guiomar Campbell (surdo, culture, and songs from Brazil), Jacky Essombe (dance workshops and culture of Cameroon) as well as Canadian born master artists Rick Shadrach Lazar (percussion and rhythms of West Africa, Cuba, Brazil along with guest artists from Brazil while I performed with his Samba Squad), Brian Katz (jazz theory), Kate Hammet-Vaughan (vocal jazz theory, vocal improv), theory courses with the Royal Conservatory of Music and many vocal technique, music theory, and vocal improvisation workshops with DB Boyko (vocal improv), Diane Spears (musical theatre vocal technnique), Sharon Minemto (basic jazz piano), Jillian Lebeck (basic jazz piano), Mark Kieswetter (jazz piano theory), Elizabeth Pomes (classical voice, RCM), Jodi Proznick (jazz theory), Jennifer Scott (basic jazz piano), Linda Song (Kodaly Teaching Pedagogy), and Carol Welsman (vocal jazz) to name a few.

 I was originally driven to learn to play Djembe due to Sonny Okosun, King Sunny Ade, and Hugh Maskela albums being played in a course entitled "The History of American Music" in a 1st year University course many, many, many moons ago.
 I recall how my brain and ears exploded with the intricate polyrhythms, chanting, and improvised drumming the first time I listened.
-Nothing I had listened to prior was anything as detailed and as rich as this (and I listened to a lot of beautifully rhythmic music prior to that).
 It wasn't until around ten or so years later, I actually learned of someone from Senegal who was in Canada teaching groups how to play djembe (David Thiaw).
 I couldn't believe it!
 I was so happy and amazed that this could be something I could learn here in Canada.

 I had grown up in mostly rural Ontario before moving to Toronto as a teen, and so I was incredibly naive and inexperienced with understanding differences in skin colour.
 I never understood differences as a teenager.
 Back then, there wasn't really any mention of the words 'skin colour.'
 I wasn't brought up that way.
 I always really and truly felt we are all the same in G-d's eyes.